tonib/multihead-rnn-classifier/README.md

 Training settings:
 * "PercentageEvaluation" is the percentage of the CSV files that will be used to train to the model, but just to get an accuracy evaluation.
   It's a "100%" based number.
 * "LearningRate" is the learning rate for the ADAM optimizer.
-Default value is 0.001
+Default value is 0.001.
+If CustomEstimator = false, this parameter is ignored
 * "Dropout": If > 0, a Dropout layer will be added after the RNN layer.
 Values is the fraction on RNN outputs that will be dropped.
   Default value is 0.
 If CustomEstimator = false, this parameter is ignored